-Let’s review the main versions of C++, with their most important improvements and modifications.
+Let’s review the main versions of C++, along with their most important improvements and modifications.

 C++ has evolved considerably since its creation, adapting to new challenges and trends in software development.

-So here you have a list and its release dates.
+So here you have a list and its release date.

 C++